sant527/python_learning/README.md

 I use python manage.py runserver_plus, which comes with django extensions, and gives you an awesome debugger with the ability to open a shell at each level of the stack trace, with local variables intact.
 The problem here is that on ajax calls, the interface didn't show up correctly, even in the preview window.
 My solution was to find the calling javascript code, and on error

+**NOTE DIDNT WORK IN CHROME** Says winPrint is null.
+Firefox it works

       $.ajax({
                 url : window.location.pathname,
                 type : "POST",